 We rustled up these little beauties which went down a real treat.
 In this recipe, we used, sustainably sourced and responsibly caught cod loin, however most white fish would work well, such as plaice or pollock.

-Topped with pickled red cabbage, fresh red chilli and coriander, the Creole tartare sauce adds a real kick whilst providing the right amount of citrus to cut through the crumb of the fish.
+Topped with pickled red cabbage, fresh red chilli and coriander, 2 Fingers Creole Chunky Tartare sauce adds a real kick whilst providing the right amount of citrus to cut through the crumb of the fish.

 Ingredients: Serves 4

 160g – 180g Cod Loin (or white fish of your choice) – skinned pinned & boned

 Egg Wash – to coat the coating